The usability of your knowledge base depends on how you organize information and how clear your articles are.

 Illustrate your knowledge base article with relevant visuals

 People are more likely to remember technical details with coloured images, which increase a reader’s attention by 82 percent.

 Adding relevant images when you write a knowledge base article can help you explain notions better.
 Plus, they save you and your readers a headache.

 Using screenshots allows you to show every step, instead of describing them in long paragraphs.
 Communication becomes faster, more comfortable, and efficient.

 Using a screenshot tool, you can capture the right image for every step of the process and back up every instruction with the perfect visual.

 To provide clear instructions, you can also add graphic elements to your images, such as directional arrows or circles, to guide your reader’s attention towards the subject of interest.

 Place the image after the text that contains the instruction.
 This approach allows the user to understand the information easier.
 Placing the image first can create confusion, if the reader doesn’t understand what’s illustrated in it.

 When people can choose between video and text to learn about a product, 72 percent of them go for the video.

-This type of content can help you make your knowledge base article more engaging and more appealing to your customers.
+This type of content can help to create knowledge base article more engaging and more appealing to your customers.